Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 - Then, I used embroidery floss to make short, small stitches around each button to create a flower motif.

-- I finished off each of my small bouquets by adding some green stems and a little leaf on each flower arrangement.
+- I finished off each of my small bouquets by adding some green stems and a little leaf to each flower arrangement.
 You could also add some pretty embroidery to the edges of each section of your circle.

 If embroidery isn't your thing, you can decorate your pincushion by gluing on some buttons, beads, or sequins in an interesting design.
 Or add ricrac, lace, or other trim to embellish your pincushion.